-- Section 1.
+Section 1.
 Introduction.
 On January 1, 1985, the Company established this Plan for the purpose of providing Eligible Executives, hired or rehired prior to January 1, 2004, with a monthly Supplemental Benefit for their lifetime in the event of their retirement from employment with the Company under certain circumstances.
-The Plan also provides for the award of Conditional Annuities and Pension Parity Benefits to selected Eligible Executives under certain circumstances. - Section 2.
+The Plan also provides for the award of Conditional Annuities and Pension Parity Benefits to selected Eligible Executives under certain circumstances.

+Section 2.
 Definitions.
-As used in the Plan, the following terms shall have the following meanings, respectively: - 2.01 "Affiliate" shall mean, as applied with respect to any person or legal entity specified, a person or legal entity that directly or indirectly, through one or more intermediaries, controls or is controlled by, or is under common control with, the person or legal entity specified. - 2.02 "Annual Incentive Compensation Plan" shall mean the Annual Incentive Compensation Plan of Ford Motor Company, as it may be amended. - 2.03 "Code" shall mean the Internal Revenue Code of 1986, as amended from time to time. - 2.04 "Committee" shall mean the Compensation Committee of Ford Motor Company. - 2.05 "Company" shall mean Ford Motor Company and such of the subsidiaries of Ford Motor Company as, with the consent of Ford Motor Company, shall have adopted this Plan. - 2.06 "Conditional Annuity" or "Conditional Annuities" shall mean the benefit(s) payable under this Plan as determined in accordance with Section 4. - 2.07 "Credited Service" shall mean, without duplication, the years and any fractional year of credited service at retirement, not exceeding one year for any calendar year, of the Eligible Executive under all the Retirement Plans. - 2.08 "Designated Beneficiary" shall mean the beneficiary or beneficiaries designated by an Eligible Executive or Eligible Retired Executive in a writing filed with the Company (subject to such limitations as to the classes and number of beneficiaries and contingent beneficiaries and such other limitations as the Committee may prescribe) to receive, in the event of the death of the Eligible Executive or Eligible Retired Executive, the Death Benefits provided in Section 4.04.
-An Eligible Executive or Eligible Retired Executive's or Eligible Retired Executive's life insurance proceeds under the Plan the person or persons who receive such Eligible Executive's or Eligible Retired Executive's life insurance proceeds under the Company-paid Basic Life Insurance Plan, unless such Eligible Executive or Eligible Retired Executive shall have assigned such life insurance proceeds, in which event the Death Benefits shall be paid to such assignee; provided, however, that if the Eligible Executive or Eligible Retired Executive shall have filed with the Company a written designation of a different beneficiary or beneficiaries under the Plan, such beneficiary form shall control.
-An Eligible Executive or Eligible Retired Executive may from time to time revoke or change any such designation of beneficiary and any designation of beneficiary under the Plan shall be controlling over any testamentary or other disposition; provided, however, that if the Committee shall be in doubt as to the right of any such beneficiary to receive any payment under the Plan, the same may be paid to the legal representatives of the Eligible Executive or Eligible Retired Executive, in which case the Company, the Committee and the members thereof shall not be under any further liability to anyone. - 2.09 "Disability Retirement" shall mean an Eligible Executive's retirement from the Company on or after reaching at least 10 years of service and becoming Totally and Permanently Disabled.
+As used in the Plan, the following terms shall have the following meanings, respectively:

+2.01 "Affiliate" shall mean, as applied with respect to any person or legal entity specified, a person or legal entity that directly or indirectly, through one or more intermediaries, controls or is controlled by, or is under common control with, the person or legal entity specified.

+2.02 "Annual Incentive Compensation Plan" shall mean the Annual Incentive Compensation Plan of Ford Motor Company, as it may be amended.

+2.03 "Code" shall mean the Internal Revenue Code of 1986, as amended from time to time.

+2.04 "Committee" shall mean the Compensation Committee of Ford Motor Company.

+2.05 "Company" shall mean Ford Motor Company and such of the subsidiaries of Ford Motor Company as, with the consent of Ford Motor Company, shall have adopted this Plan.

+2.06 "Conditional Annuity" or "Conditional Annuities" shall mean the benefit(s) payable under this Plan as determined in accordance with Section 4.

+2.07 "Credited Service" shall mean, without duplication, the years and any fractional year of credited service at retirement, not exceeding one year for any calendar year, of the Eligible Executive under all the Retirement Plans.

+2.08 "Designated Beneficiary" shall mean the beneficiary or beneficiaries designated by an Eligible Executive or Eligible Retired Executive in a writing filed with the Company (subject to such limitations as to the classes and number of beneficiaries and contingent beneficiaries and such other limitations as the Committee may prescribe) to receive, in the event of the death of the Eligible Executive or Eligible Retired Executive, the Death Benefits provided in Section 4.04.
+An Eligible Executive or Eligible Retired Executive's hall be deemed to have designated as beneficiary or beneficiaries under the Plan the person or persons who receive such Eligible Executive's or Eligible Retired Executive's life insurance proceeds under the Company-paid Basic Life Insurance Plan, unless such Eligible Executive or Eligible Retired Executive shall have assigned such life insurance proceeds, in which event the Death Benefits shall be paid to such assignee; provided, however, that if the Eligible Executive or Eligible Retired Executive or Eligible Retired Executive may from time to time revoke or change any such designation of beneficiary and any designation of beneficiary under the Plan shall be controlling over any testamentary or other disposition; provided, however, that if the Committee shall be in doubt as to the right of any such beneficiary to receive any payment under the Plan, the same may be paid to the legal representatives of the Eligible Executive or Eligible Retired Executive, in which case the Company, the Committee and the members thereof shall not be under any further liability to anyone.

+2.09 "Disability Retirement" shall mean an Eligible Executive's retirement from the Company on or after reaching at least 10 years of service and becoming Totally and Permanently Disabled.